I.

 “If a person continues to lead a parasitic way of life, one month after such an official warning, the organs of Internal Affairs will decide the question of bringing criminal charges against him in accordance with Article 209 of the RSFSR Criminal Code.”

-M. Yasnov, Chairman of the Presidium of the RSFSR Supreme Soviet
+- M. Yasnov, Chairman of the Presidium, RSFSR Supreme Soviet

-Kh.
-Neshkov, Secretary of the Presidium of the RSFSR Supreme Soviet
+- Kh.
+Neshkov, Secretary to the Presidium, RSFSR Supreme Soviet

 *